edutainer/github.io/README.md

 ## Welcome to Learning Pages
+Add the theme gem to your site’s Gemfile:

+# ./Gemfile

+# This is an example, declare the theme gem you want to use here
+gem "jekyll-theme-minimal"
+Install the theme:

+bundle install
+Add the following to your site’s _config.yml to activate the theme:

+theme: jekyll-theme-minimal
+Build your site:

+bundle exec jekyll serve
+You can have multiple themes listed in your site’s

 You can use the [editor on GitHub](https://github.com/edutainer/github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.